idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [Ibus-typing-booster](https://mike-fabian.github.io/ibus-typing-booster/) is an intelligent context sensitive completion input method to speed-up typing.
 It supports most languages (except Chinese and Japanese).

-Note: CafeTran Espresso, OmegaT and other CAT tools already implement predictive typing/auto-completion features.
+Note: CafeTran Espresso, OmegaT and other CAT tools already implement predictive typing/auto-completion features, but ibus-typing-booster brings this to the global level.
+Recommended.

 ## Reduce eye-strain